gvellut/gpx2exif/README.md

                                   Flag to indicate that the images should not be udpated and only a KML will generated

+  -u, --update-time / --no-update-time
+                                  Flag to indicate that the times of the photos should be updated according to the delta.

   --kml_thumbnail_size INTEGER    Pixel size of the image popup in the KML --help                          Show this message and exit.
 ```